 Drinking water is so important.
 Yet, many people have a hard time remembering to drink enough water – if they even drink water at all.
 Drinking water is something I’m always struggling to do.
 Not because it’s hard or because I don’t like it, or because I drink other things… I just don’t notice that I’m thirsty!

 But EVERY time I use a water tracker in my journal, I end up drinking more water.
 I don’t know why, but it just works.
 I’ve tried using apps that remind me, in the past, but they’re somehow too easy to ignore.
 I like that when I use a water tracker in my bullet journal, I can see how well I’ve been doing over the past week.
 It makes me feel great about myself, and I can usually feel and see the difference in myself, too.

-Recently my blog buddy Jes wrote about her bullet journal monthly review and how you can use your monthly reflection to make self-improvement.
+You can use your monthly reflection to make self-improvement.
 Looking back on your month and reading through what you wrote down can help you see what worked and what didn’t.
 You may see some interesting takeaways simply by reading back through your old entries for the month!

 Just like a monthly review, an annual review of your bullet journal is a useful activity for self-improvement and mental health.
 Often times we forget just how much we’ve accomplished throughout the course of the year.

 Before I started my bullet journal, I had a hard time remembering even a single memory from some months in the prior year.
 It’s pleasant to look back through my journal and remember what I did during summer vacation during December, for example.

 A diary or journal can be many different things – writing down what you did, how you feel, etc are the classic examples.
 My advice is to keep your diary entries short and concise, so that you can avoid going down a worm-hole of negativity when you’re feeling upset about things.
 Try to summarize your feelings about something using just a few words, then move on to the next.